-Approach: The HINU Environmental Seminar Series consists of four high-quality video programs per year, companion on-campus seminar presentations at HINU, and semi-annual production of Earth Medicine newsletter.
+Approach: The HINU Environmental Seminar Series has produced four high-quality video programs, companion on-campus seminar presentations at HINU, and semi-annual production of Earth Medicine newsletter.
 Video topics include a panel discussion of tribal environmental planning and management and pollution prevention opportunity assessments.
 A peer review of the program scripts has been recently implemented.

-Status: The videos will be completed by March 2000.
+Status: This project will be completed by May 2001.

-Technology Transfer and Outreach: This program is similar to the TOSC program in that it assists in technology transfer by providing information and technical assistance to Native communities in an easily understood format.
+Technology Transfer and Outreach: This program is similar to the TOSC program in that it assists in technology transfer by providing information and technical assistance to Native American communities in an easily understood format.